Xiangkhouang: History

-While the origin of the Plain of Jars' people is unknown, the recorded history of Xiangkhouang is interlinked with the Tai Phuan.
-As an ancient civilization, its prehistory is linked to the enigmatic megalithic stone jars of the Plain of Jars (with prehistoric material dating back to 2000 BCE, with an Iron Age period of 500 BCE and 500–800 CE period dominating the archaeological finds) representing burial grounds.
-The Tai Phuan or Phuan people are a Buddhist Tai-Lao ethnic group that migrated to Laos from southern China and by the 13th century had formed the independent principality Muang Phuan on the Plain of Jars with Xieng Khouang (the contemporary Muang Khoun) as its capital.
-They prospered from the overland trade in metals and forest products with India and China.
-In the mid-14th century, Muang Phuan was incorporated into the Lan Xang Kingdom under King Fa Ngum.

-The Xieng Khouang Plateau was the center of trade for a large area of upland Southeast Asia, extending to Vietnam, Samrong Sen in Cambodia, the Khorat Plateau in northeast Thailand, Da Nang, and the North Cachar Hills of northeastern India.
+The Tai Phuan or Phuan people are a Buddhist Tai-Lao ethnic group that migrated to Laos from southern China.
+According to the Pongsawadan Meuang Puan ("Muang Puan Chronicles"), they were the first people who migrated in the 13th century from China to settle this province, forming the independent principality of Muang Phuan on the Plain of Jars, with Xieng Khouang (contemporary Muang Khoun) as its capital.
+They established an overland trade in metals and forest products with India and China; the Xieng Khouang Plateau was the center of trade for an area of upland Southeast Asia, extending as far as Da Nang in Vietnam, Samrong Sen in Cambodia, the Khorat Plateau in northeast Thailand, and the North Cachar Hills of northeastern India.

-According to the Pongsawadan Meuang Puan or the Muang Puan Chronicles, the Phuan people, a Buddhist Tai-Lao ethnic group, were the first people who migrated in the 13th century from China to settle this province, creating the Muang Phuan Kingdom.
-They established trade in metals and forest products and were prosperous.
-During the mid-14th century they were subsumed into the Lan Xang Kingdom.
-Siamese invasions in 1777–1779, 1834–1836, and 1875–1876) sought to resettle the Phuan population to regions under Siamese control.
+In the 14th century, Muang Phuan was subsumed into the Lan Xang kingdom under King Fa Ngum.
+Siamese invasions in 1777–1779, 1834–1836, and 1875–1876 sought to resettle the Phuan population into regions under firm Siamese control.

-In subsequent years the Haw invaders from China looted the province and Luang Prabang.
-In the 1890s the province came under French colonial rule following the Franco-Siamese War.
-During the Second Indochina War of the 1960s and 1970s the province suffered through the Laotian Civil War between royalists and the Pathet Lao until 1975, when the Pathet Lao took power.
-Xiangkhouang was the Lao province most bombed by the US Air Force (USAF) in support of the royalist forces.
-As a result of this prolonged warfare, Muong Khoun, the original capital of the province, was virtually destroyed, resulting in a move of the capital to Phonsavan.
-During the wars, most of the 16th–19th century temples were destroyed except for the Wat Phia Wat Temple.
-The royalists were led by General Vang Pao, who was born in the province.
+In the 1890s, the province came under French colonial rule following the 1893 Franco-Siamese crisis.
+During the Second Indochina War of the 1960s and 1970s, the province was a battleground in the Laotian Civil War, fought between royalist forces and the communist Pathet Lao until 1975, when the Pathet Lao emerged victorious and seized power over all of Laos.
+Xiangkhouang was the Lao province most bombed by the United States Air Force in support of royalist forces led by Hmong general Vang Pao, who was born in the province.
+As a result of this extensive air campaign, Muong Khoun, the original capital of the province, was virtually razed to the ground, resulting in the capital being moved to Phonsavan.
+During the wars, most of the 16th–19th century temples were completely destroyed, with only Wat Phia Wat temple having partially survived.